Islington carer guilty of ex-partner's manslaughter

 Forensic psychiatrist Dr Piyal Sen, told the court: "She had tried every other means to take care of the problem.
 She felt trapped with no way out.

-"She chose to take care of it in a way which was irrational."'Getting on my nerves'
+"She chose to take care of it in a way which was irrational."

 The court heard that Evans strangled Mr Ballinger and put a Tottenham Hotspur bag and a Hamleys bag over his head to suffocate him.